-Investor returns have substantially lagged the markets, 1994 - 2023.
+Investor returns have substantially lagged the markets, 1993 - 2022.

-Source: Dalbar, 30 years from 1994 - 2023.
-"Quantitative Analysis of Investor Behavior," 2024, DALBAR, Inc., www.dalbar.com.
-Average annual return; for illustrative purposes only.
+Source: Dalbar, 30 years from 1993 - 2022.
+"Quantitative Analysis of Investor Behavior," 2023, DALBAR, Inc., www.dalbar.com.
+For illustrative purposes only.
 Dalbar computed the average stock fund investor return by using industry cash flow reports from the Investment Company Institute.
-The Average Equity Fund Investor is comprised of a universe of both domestic and world equity mutual funds.
-It includes growth, sector, alternative strategy, value, blend, emerging markets, global equity, international equity, and regional equity funds.
+The average stock fund return figure represents the average return for all funds listed in Lipper's U.S. Diversified Equity fund classification model.
+All Dalbar returns were computed using the S&P 500 Index.
 The S&P 500 Index is a market-capitalization-weighted index composed of 500 stocks generally considered representative of the U.S. stock market.
-The fact that buy and hold has been a successful strategy in the past does $not\ guarantee\ that\ it\ will\ continue\ to\ be\ successful\ in\ the\ future.\ The\ performance\ shown\ is\ not\ indicative\ of\ any\ particular\ investment.$ An index is unmanaged and not available for direct investment.
+The fact that buy and hold has been a successful strategy in the past does not guarantee that it will continue to be successful in the future.
+The performance shown is not indicative of any particular investment.
+An index is unmanaged and not available for direct investment.
 Total returns assume reinvestment of dividends and capital gain distributions.
 Past performance is not a guarantee of future results.

-The times when it's hardest to invest may present opportunities
+The times when it's hardest to invest may be the best

-Historically, difficult periods have presented opportunities to invest in stocks.
+Historically, difficult periods have been good times to invest in stocks.

-Performance of the S&P 500 Index, January 1965 - August 2024
+Performance of the S&P 500 Index, January 1965 - March 2023